Ria424/developers-animatesdk-docs/SymbolItem_object/SymbolItem6.md

 #### Usage

-*symbolItem.scalingGrid*
+SymbolItem.scalingGrid

 #### Description

-Property; a Boolean value that specifies whether 9-slice scaling is enabled for the item.
+Property; `boolean`; A boolean value that specifies whether 9-slice scaling is enabled for the item.

 #### Example